 It’s no longer just a best-kept secret, with the platform announcing it had smashed the 9 billion search barrier in 2018 - proving more and more are turning to the privacy-focused search engine.

-> Of course, let’s not forget, 9 billion searches is dwarfed by Google’s 1.2 trillion searches per year, but it is an indication that a demand for organisations that protect users’ information is on the rise.
+Of course, let’s not forget, 9 billion searches are dwarfed by Google’s 1.2 trillion searches per year, but it is an indication that demand for organisations that protect users’ information is on the rise.

-> And it’s no wonder.
+And it’s no wonder.

 It is an online search engine, which is capable of the same thing as Google, Bing, Yahoo and co, except it keeps your searches private, including from itself.

 Originally it promised to be, “The search engine that doesn’t track you”.
 It’s since expanded that message, now promising to, “Protect you no matter where you go on the Internet.”DuckDuckGo boldly states it wants to help the public take control of their information, confirming, “You deserve privacy”, as well as pointing out, “Companies are making money off of your private information online without your consent.”

 Through advertising and affiliate marketing.
 Although advertising on the search engine is still relatively small, particularly in comparison to the number of ads you find on Google, DuckDuckGo does still show adverts based on the keywords you search.
 When users buy through affiliate websites such as Amazon and eBay, the company gets a small commission.
 The company only has 59 employees, in spite of reaching 27 billion private searches to date, so although it's revenue stream is much smaller, its costs are much lower too.